 The questions asked relate mostly to business and do not always relate directly to how I have done things due to the fact that I mostly earned my living by my second degree which was in the computer field.
 Despite this, I will answer as best I can.
 My exhibiting and then selling photographer did not start until my late 30’s which is different from starting a photography career right out of college.

 1. What different things have you learned that you wish you had known before beginning your business as an artist?

 While your question is more about after college, I feel it is more important to determine if this is the right field for you while in college.
 This directly relates to what you know before you start your business.

-Most artists do not making a living as a full time artist with most working in a related field such as an art teacher or in art administration.
+Most artists do not make a living as full-time artists with most working in a related field such as an art teacher or with art administration.

 I remember while going to college I decided to take a variety of general courses giving me a well-rounded education that would assist me for future personal or business needs outside the art field.
 I would think if a student was to choose a degree in a non-art field, they would still be satisfied with their choice.
-A non art degree could bring in more money that would give one the freedom of pursue your artwork though out your entire life as a hobby or as a money making side business.
-There is nothing wrong in following your art or photography pursuits in this manner.
+A non-art degree could bring in more money that would give one the freedom to pursue your artwork though out your entire life as a hobby or as a money-making side business.
+There is nothing wrong with following your art or photography pursuits in this manner.
 Have you considered selecting another major program and pursuing a minor in photography instead.